OKRs vs. SMART Goals: What’s the Difference?

 Simple OKR Template

 This simple OKR template is suitable for a small business or an organization that wants an easy-to-use tool for drafting and experimenting with OKRs.
-Add or delete sections as needed.
-Share the Google Doc with your organization or place the Word document on a shared space.
+Add or delete sections as needed to customize it to your needs.

 Download Simple OKR Template